HenrikJoreteg/video-recorder/README.md

 # video-recorder

-Experimental browser module for recording contents of a `<video>` tag by taking data URI snapshots of it.
+Experimental browser module for recording contents of a `<video>` tag by taking dataURI snapshots of it.

-Works out of the box with browserify.
-If using with AMD or as standalone use video-recorder.bundle.js instead.
+Written as a CommonJS module, so it works out of the box with browserify.
+If using with AMD or as standalone use `video-recorder.bundle.js` file instead.

 Tested primarily in Chrome.

 ## why?

 You can use it to record and play back video at approximately 10fps in chrome.

-I know of no other pure client-based video recording mechanism.
+I was largely curious how well it would work.
+Turns out it's not too shabby.

 The data is stored in an array as Base64 encoded PNGs using dataURIs: https://developer.mozilla.org/en-US/docs/data_URIs.
 This could be uploaded to a server and stitched into a video file using something like ffmpeg.

-But it can also just be played back to the user using: https://github.com/HenrikJoreteg/fauxplay (as seen in the demo)
+But it can also just be played back to the user using: https://github.com/HenrikJoreteg/fauxplay (as seen in the demo).

+Obviously, there's no sound being recorded, but it could be interesting to mix this with screen capture support for in-browser screencast recordings.

 ## installing